-- 5.1 Student records are considered confidential and shall be stored in a secure area for seventy (70) years after a student would normally be expected to graduate. - 5.2 Records for students who left the district while in elementary or junior school will be stored at the District Office. - 5.3 Records for students who graduated or who left the district while in secondary school will be stored at the school they last attended.
+- 5.1 Student records are considered confidential and shall be stored in a secure area for seventy (70) years after a student would normally be expected to graduate. - 5.2 Records for students who left the district while in elementary or junior school will be stored at the District Office.

+5.3 Records for students who graduated or who left the district while in secondary school will be stored at the school they last attended.

-Reference: Sections 7, 9, 13, 17, 20, 22, 65, 79, 85, 88 School ActFreedom of Information and Protection of Privacy Act Divorce Act
+Reference: Sections 7, 9, 13, 17, 20, 22, 65, 79, 85, 88 School Act

-Family Relations Act Interpretation Act
+Divorce Act Family Relations ActInterpretation

+Act

-Permanent Student Record Order M082/09School
+Permanent Student Record Order M082/09School Records Disclosure

-Records Disclosure Order M14/91
+Order M14/91